Knowing whether or not to use a pre-workout formula is a crucial aspect of becoming more fit after the age of fifty.

 If you’re experiencing pre-workout tingling, look at the ingredients list of your supplement and see if anything stands out as a potential trigger.
 You may need to switch to a different brand or formula that doesn’t contain the same irritants.
 Or, simply reduce the dosage.

-Talking to your doctor can help you rule out any underlying medical conditions and give you further guidance on how to deal with itchiness or tingling.
+Talking to your doctor can help you rule out any underlying medical conditions and guide you on how to deal with itchiness or tingling.

 How to Make the Most of a Pre-Workout Supplement